Shivam-S-Singh/COSTAATT_Final_Project/README.md

 <!-- Describe the common issues faced and elaborate on our approach to each issue-->

 Common Issues faced in Network Engineering:
-- Inaccurate Documentation
+- Documentation
-- Production network as the single source of truth
+- Production Network as the Single Source of Truth
 - Configuration Management
-- Testing on production network
+- Testing on Production
-- Change management roadblocks
+- Change Management Challenges